How To Dehydrate Bell Peppers in a Food Dehydrator

 How to Store Your Dehydrated Bell Peppers

-After you have dehydrated bell peppers, how should you store them to make the most of your investment?
+After you have bell peppers, how should you store them to make the most of your investment?

 The first task you need to do is to make sure the peppers are dehydrated.
-This will ensure that they don’t mold and grow bacteria which can cause food poisoning or not taste good.
+This will ensure that they don’t mold and grow which can cause food poisoning or not taste good.
 In addition, dehydrating removes all the moisture from the bell peppers and leaves them with a crispy texture.

-Sweet peppers are a healthy and versatile ingredient.
-They can taste sweet or savory, depending on how you cook them with your favorite ingredients!
-When storing dehydrated ones in the pantry, they should be stored in an airtight container to ensure freshness for up to one year.
 If you use these tasty veggies often, then it may make sense to invest in a vacuum sealer that will compress any time spent sealing bags of food into much less time than cutting out individual pieces from storage containers.

 We recommend sealing the bell peppers in a paper bag before storing them and then placing them into your Food Saver-type bags or mylar.
 The edges on these pepper pieces are sharp, so when you’re using a vacuum seal, it could potentially pierce holes through the plastic over time.
+Using a paper bag before vacuum sealing helps to prevent sharp edges from piercing the vacuum bag.

 How to Make Bell Pepper Powder